TFSA Limit 2025 UPDATE: Over $100K Contribution Room!

 Method 3: Check Online with CRA

 For an official, CRA-verified number, you can log into your CRA My Account.
-Go to the “Savings and Pension Plans” section, where you’ll find your TFSA contribution room as of the BEGINNING of the current year.
+Go to the “Savings and Pension Plans” section, where you’ll find your TFSA contribution room at the beginning of the current year.
 Keep in mind, this number won’t reflect any contributions or withdrawals you’ve made throughout the current year.

 Pro Tip: To avoid over-contributing and facing penalties, it’s crucial to track your own TFSA contributions and withdrawals during the year.
 I’ve personally made this mistake before and ended up with penalties for an over-contribution—it’s not fun!